Organization and procedures, 25.4 to 25.8

 AUDITOR OF STATE

-The Auditor of State hereby amends Chapter 25, "Organization and Procedures," Iowa Administrative Code.
+The Auditor of State hereby proposes to amend Chapter 25, "Organization and Procedures," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is adopted under the authority provided in Iowa Code chapter 11 and section 17A.3.
+This rule making is proposed under the authority provided in Iowa Code chapter 11 and section 17A.3.

 State or Federal Law Implemented